 - Determine the individual and community health needs by using valid health information and appropriate evaluative methods.

 - Understand the US health care system and respond ethically to health care dilemmas.

 The community health program admits freshmen and transfer students.
 Applications are accepted and reviewed throughout the year.
 Students must complete the general university admission requirements and successfully complete the required university examinations in English, mathematics and reading, in addition to federal and state constitution examinations.

-All students admitted to the community health program must successfully complete 121-122 credits of course work which consists of 55-56 credits of general education courses; 12 credits of health sciences core courses; 43 credits of community health core courses and 9 credits of community health supportive electives.
+All students admitted to the community health program must successfully complete 121-123 credits of course work which consists of 49-50 credits of general education courses; 15 credits of health sciences core courses; 42-43 credits of community health core courses and 9 credits of community health supportive electives and 6 credit hours of University general electives.
 A minimum grade point average of 2.5 is required to remain in the program.
 Students must earn a grade of C or better in all courses.

 Health Sciences (HSC) Course Description (PDF)